41 Commando: Post Korean War

 In 1960 41 Commando was reformed as part of the United Kingdom's Strategic Reserve.
 The Commando served in various places throughout the world.
-These included East Africa in 1964, while in 1969 they were the first R.M.Commando to participate in operations in Northern Ireland.
+These included East Africa in 1964, while in 1969 they were the first RM Commando to participate in operations in Northern Ireland.

-In 1971 they were stationed in Malta, and in 1974 together with 40 Commando they took part in United Nations operation in Cyprus following the Turkish invasion.
-In 1977 they left Malta and in 1979 carried out public duties in London. unit also served in Cyprus again as part of UN, Again serving in NI before In 1981, then based at Deal, Kent, they were disbanded again.
+In 1971 they were stationed in Malta and in 1974 together with 40 Commando they took part in United Nations operations in Cyprus following the Turkish invasion.
+In 1977 they left Malta and reformed in Royal Marines Barracks Deal, Kent.
+Besides two tours in NI (1978 - Springfield/Falls Rd; and 1980 - South Armargh), the unit carried out public duties in London in 1979 and served as part of the United Nations Peacekeeping Force in Cyprus.
+In 1981 41 Commando Royal Marines disbanded again.

 Battle honours

 The following Battle honours were awarded to the British Commandos during the Second World War.